About AGM at PNNL

-To address this need, the Office of Electricity in DOE has provided leadership in the research area of Advanced Grid Modeling (AGM) for many years.
+To address this need, the U.S Department of Energy’s Office of Electricity has provided leadership in the research area of Advanced Grid Modeling (AGM) for many years.
 PNNL is one of the main supporting organizations for the AGM program.

-This program uses advanced computing techniques, artificial intelligent and machine learning technology, advanced modeling and control approaches, quantitative risk and uncertainty methods, efficient data management and analytics tools, and advanced visualization tools to perform grid analytics, evaluate the real-time status of the grid, predict systems’ stability status and operating conditions to enable preventative actions, and provide significant support to system operation and planning.
+This program applies tools and techniques that include advanced computing, artificial intelligence (AI), machine learning, advanced modeling and control approaches, quantitative risk and uncertainty methods, and advanced visualization tools.
+Together, these tools form analytic solutions to evaluate the state of the power grid in real time, predict operational conditions and system status to determine corrective actions, and support system operations and planning.

-This is achieved by providing faster and better decision-support that leads to a more reliable and efficient power grid.
-It benefits the industry by giving operators wide-area real-time visibility of the grid conditions and offering grid operation decision makers sophisticated methods with predictive capability.
-It also provides governmental policy makers with valuable analytical tools.
+Providing faster and better decision-support leads to a more reliable and efficient power grid.
+Specifically, the AGM program benefits the industry by giving grid operators wide-area, real-time visibility of grid conditions and by providing improved predictive capability.
+The program also provides governmental policy makers with analytical tools to guide regulatory policy.

-PNNL AGM research team is engaged in transforming the electric power gird analysis and tools using mathematical and computational methods.
-PNNL's primary areas of research under AGM program include:
+The PNNL AGM research team is engaged in transforming the electric power grid analysis and tools using mathematical and computational methods.
+PNNL's primary areas of research under the AGM program include:

 - Coordination of Transmission, Distribution and Communication Systems for Prompt Power System Recovery after Disasters